SNS predeployment considerations

-The service network systems (SNS) provide application developers a turnkey option for decentralizing their dapp through a token sale.
-The decision to launch a token via the SNS has many implications for the business behind the dapp and developers should deeply consider these business implications throughout the process of tokenizing their dapp.
+Moreover, the decision to hand over a dapp to an SNS with a new utility token has many implications for the business behind the dapp.
+Therefore, developers should deeply consider these business implications throughout the process of tokenizing their dapp.

 The groundwork for a successful token launch is laid well before the proposal for an SNS is submitted to the NNS.
 A developer may want to consider doing the following in the interest of making their dapp attractive to future investors: